 Is there a photographer for pictures?

 Yes, so smile pretty when you are coming through that rapid.
 One of our photographers is on the side of the river to take your picture from Memorial Weekend to Labor Day Weekend.
-When you get back to the outpost after your trip, you can view your photos on the computers in the store.
-You can have all of your pictures copied to a USB thumb drive or have prints made while you wait.
+When you get back to the outpost after your trip, you can view your photos on the computers in the store, and purchase them before you head home to brag about your adventure.

 Is whitewater rafting safe?